 Citicoline provides this energy by improving glucose metabolism and enhancing cerebral circulation.
 This results in improved connectivity within the brain.
 At the same time, it promotes brain health by regulating movement across brain cell membranes.
-This means letting in important substances like water, oxygen, and nutrients to cross the membranes but preventing toxic and harmful ones from doing so.
+This means letting in important substances like water, oxygen, and nutrients to cross the membranes.
+However, it prevents toxic and harmful ones from doing so.

 Plus, citicoline has been studied extensively for its mood-enhancing properties.
-Clinical data shows that depression scores improved significantly from baseline in patients diagnosed with the major depressive disorder who received citicoline during their treatment.
+Clinical data shows that people who supplemented citicoline significantly improved depression scores.

-First off, L-theanine like its citicoline counterpart may affect levels of certain chemicals in the brain.
+First off, L-theanine affects levels of certain chemicals in the brain.
 Primary among these are dopamine, serotonin, and cortisol.
 The first two affect mood, sleep, and emotion while cortisol assists the body in dealing with stress.

 Any change in the balance of these chemicals can cause a person’s mood or stress levels to change as well.

-Alongside regulating chemical imbalances, L-theanine is believed to improve a person’s cognitive performance.
+Alongside regulating chemical imbalances, L-theanine improves a person’s cognitive performance.
 It does so by being absorbed in the small intestine from where it gets absorbed into the bloodstream.
 Once in the bloodstream, it can then cross the blood-brain barrier and enter the brain to exert its nootropic effects.

-Its primary mechanism seems to be improving brain wave frequency by enhancing alpha wave activity.
-This activity also helps increase dopamine levels which, once again, has an important part to play in reward-motivated behavior.
+Its primary mechanism is to be improving brain wave frequency by enhancing alpha wave activity.
+This activity also helps increase dopamine levels which has an important part to play in reward-motivated behavior.

 Alpha brain waves are dominant during quietly flowing thoughts while beta waves indicate a more excited mental state.
 The latter can also be suggestive of high excitement, engagement, and even high anxiety.
 L-theanine balances these two critical brain waves and encourages the brain to relax.
 But relaxation does not imply less motivation.
 If anything, it quiets the brain to think more efficiently and promote motivation.

 Another way that this amino acid helps is by reducing cortisol levels and lowering anxiety.
-Stress can hamper motivation in many ways and L-theanine can counter that effect by lowering stress-associated cortisol levels in the body.
+Stress can hamper motivation in many ways.
+L-theanine counters that effect by lowering stress-associated cortisol levels in the body.

-And finally, L-theanine is helpful in releasing nitric oxide which helps with vasodilation and increases cerebral blood flow.
-Adequate circulation to the brain delivers vital nutrients and oxygen which are important for mental performance and cognitive processes including motivation.
+And finally, L-theanine is helpful in releasing nitric oxide (NO).
+NO helps with vasodilation and increases cerebral blood flow.
+Adequate circulation to the brain delivers vital nutrients and oxygen which are important for mental performance.

 For instance, caffeine increases the heart rate, blood pressure and causes energy crashes.
 L-theanine prevents this and reduces jitters.

-If you want to experience its overall calming effects, then take it in the morning with a cup of coffee.
-For enhancing your sleep experience, take it an hour before bedtime or if you’d like to take it for focus, motivation, and performance before a workout, then take it before your workout session to reap benefits.
+If you want to experience its calming effects, then take it in the morning with a cup of coffee.
+For enhancing your sleep experience, take it an hour before bedtime.
+If you’d like to take it for focus, motivation, and performance before a workout, then take it before your workout session.

 - Improved cognitive abilities,

-Among this group B6 ranks as the most important one for brain function providing motivational neurotransmitter pathways such as converting L-dopa to dopamine, 5-HTP to serotonin and tryptophan to serotonin.
+Among this group B6 ranks as the most important one for brain function.
+It provides motivational neurotransmitter pathways such as converting L-dopa to dopamine, 5-HTP to serotonin and tryptophan to serotonin.

 Another energy booster in this group is B12 which helps form red blood cells.
 This function transports oxygen in the blood throughout the body.
 Once oxygen arrives in the cells, it is then utilized for energy production.